ZaeRon007/Projet13/README.md

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.

+## How to login

+Locate file src/assests/users.json.
+Two users are configured, you can define multiples users if needed.

+In the application, email and password are used to login.

 ## Improvements

 ### Setup database :